dispatchrun/dispatch-proto/README.md

 ## Authentication

-To authenticate with the Dispatch API, a client must present a valid API key in the `Authorization` header of the HTTP requests, for example:
+To authenticate with the Dispatch control plane, a client must present a valid API key in the `Authorization` header of the HTTP requests, for example:

 ```sh
 curl https://api.stealthrocket.cloud/dispatch.sdk.v1.DispatchRequest/Dispatch \